Art & Culture

 The Contemporary Australian ARI Landscape

-Today's Australian artist-run initiative landscape is remarkably diverse, encompassing everything from volunteer-run gallery collectives to sophisticated non-profit organisations with multiple staff members and substantial funding bodies.
-In Melbourne, spaces like Anna Schwartz Gallery operates within an artist-led ecosystem that includes numerous independent initiatives across the inner suburbs.
-Sydney's creative communities span from Chippendale's experimental spaces to initiatives in Marrickville and the inner west.
-Brisbane, Perth, Adelaide and Hobart have developed their own unique ARI cultures that reflect local artistic priorities and regional contexts.
+Australia's ARI scene ranges from volunteer-run gallery collectives to non-profit organisations with full staff and proper funding.
+Melbourne has Anna Schwartz Gallery plus a whole network of independent initiatives across the inner suburbs.
+Sydney's creative areas stretch from Chippendale to Marrickville and the inner west.
+Brisbane, Perth, Adelaide and Hobart have each built their own ARI cultures based on what local artists actually needed.

 The Role of ARIs in Artist Development and Peer Networks